-The Lincoln Institute produces and maintains seven websites about Abraham Lincoln and the people with whom he lived and worked.
+The Lehrman Institute produces and maintains eight websites about Abraham Lincoln and the people with whom he lived and worked.

 Lincoln & Churchill compares the tenures of Abraham Lincoln and Winston S. Churchill and the similar challenges they endured as heads of state during important wars.